Maratha Empire: Peshwa era

-During this era, Peshwas belonging to the Bhat family controlled the Maratha Army and later became de facto rulers of the Maratha Empire till 1772.
-In due course of time, the Maratha Empire dominated most of the Indian subcontinent.

-Shahu appointed Peshwa Balaji Vishwanath in 1713.
-From his time, the office of Peshwa became supreme while Shahu became a figurehead.
-His first major achievement was the conclusion of the Treaty of Lonavala in 1714 with Kanhoji Angre, the most powerful naval chief on the Western Coast.
-He later accepted Shahu as Chhatrapati.
-In 1719, Marathas marched to Delhi after defeating Sayyid Hussain Ali, the Mughal governor of Deccan, and deposed the Mughal emperor.
-The Mughal Emperors became puppets in the hands of their Maratha overlords from this point on.
+Shahu appointed Balaji Vishwanath as Peshwa in 1713.
+Balaji Vishwanath's first major achievement was the conclusion of the Treaty of Lonavala in 1714 with Kanhoji Angre, the most powerful naval chief on the Western Coast who later accepted Shahu as Chhatrapati.
+In 1719, Marathas under Balaji marched to Delhi with Sayyid Hussain Ali, the Mughal governor of Deccan, and deposed the Mughal emperor, Farrukhsiyar.
+The new teenage emperor, Rafi ud-Darajat and a puppet of the Sayyid brothers, granted Shahu rights to collecting Chauth and Sardeshmukhi from the six Mogul provinces of Deccan, and full possession of the territories controlled by Shivaji in 1680.

 After Balaji Vishwanath's death in April 1720, his son, Baji Rao I, was appointed Peshwa by Shahu.
-Bajirao is credited with expanding the Maratha Empire tenfold from 3% to 30% of the modern Indian landscape during 1720–1740.
-He fought over 41 battles before his death in April 1740 and is reputed to have never lost any.
+Bajirao is credited with expanding the Maratha Kingdom tenfold from 3% to 30% of the modern Indian landscape during 1720–1740.
 The Battle of Palkhed was a land battle that took place on 28 February 1728 at the village of Palkhed, near the city of Nashik, Maharashtra, India between Baji Rao I and Qamar-ud-din Khan, Asaf Jah I of Hyderabad.
 The Marathas defeated the Nizam.
 The battle is considered an example of the brilliant execution of military strategy.
 In 1737, Marathas under Bajirao I raided the suburbs of Delhi in a blitzkrieg in the Battle of Delhi (1737).
 The Nizam set out from the Deccan to rescue the Mughals from the invasion of the Marathas, but was defeated decisively in the Battle of Bhopal.
 The Marathas extracted a large tribute from the Mughals and signed a treaty which ceded Malwa to the Marathas.
 The Battle of Vasai was fought between the Marathas and the Portuguese rulers of Vasai, a village lying on the northern shore of Vasai creek, 50 km north of Mumbai.
 The Marathas were led by Chimaji Appa, brother of Baji Rao.
 The Maratha victory in this war was a major achievement of Baji Rao's time in office.